hemanth-devzone/javascript-practice-projects/README.md

 # JavaScript Practice Projects

-A collection of JavaScript practice exercises and mini-projects created while learning and improving my JavaScript skills.
+A collection of JavaScript practice exercises and mini-projects created to learn and improve JavaScript skills.
 Each project is organized in its own folder with HTML, CSS, and JS files.

 ---